 From High School

-Air Force ROTC scholarships are extremely competitive.
+Air and Space Force ROTC scholarships are extremely competitive.
 To ensure you are a top candidate make sure that you have the highest GPA possible, score well on the ACT or SAT, and stay physically fit to pass the Physical Fitness Assessment (PFA).
 You will also need to apply and get accepted to a university with an AFROTC program.